Asynchronous RIS-assisted Localization: A Comprehensive Analysis of Fundamental Limits: The Impact of Each Part of the Cascaded Channel on the Fundamental Limits

 \section{The Impact of Each Part of the Cascaded Channel on the Fundamental Limits}

 In this section, we analyze how the three parts of the cascaded channel, namely $\mathbf{h}_{\mathrm{RU},n}$, $\mathbf{H}_{\mathrm{BR},n}$ and $\mathbf{\Phi}_t$, influence the fundamental limits of the near-field localization.
 Based on the analysis and the results in Section \ref{sec:results}, we investigate the near-field effect in both RIS-UE and BS-RIS part of the channel, and compare the results with those of the far-field scenario.
-Besides, we also discuss the influence of the RIS coefficients and show that the well-known focusing control scheme for the RIS may degrade the localization performance in the asynchronous scenario.
+Besides, we also reveal that the well-known focusing control scheme for the RIS may degrade the localization performance in the asynchronous scenario.